gerencianet/gn-api-sdk-node/docs/subscription-detailing.md

 }
 ```

-Note that if you [detail a charge](/docs/charge-detailing.md) that belongs to a subscription, the response will have a `subscription_id`.
+Note that if you [detail a charge](/docs/charge-detailing.md) that belongs to a subscription, the response will have a `subscription` block with data about it, including the `subscription_id`.
 If you need the subscription information, you can concat the calls like this:

 ```js